PotatoOverlord22/Strong-Password/README.md

 ## Task

-        Write an algorithm that takes a string s as input, and return the MINIMUM change required to make s a strong password.
-If s is already strong, return 0.
+        Write an algorithm that takes a string 's' as input, and return the MINIMUM change required to make 's' a strong password.
+If 's' is already strong, return 0.
     Insertion, deletion or replace of any one character are all considered as one change.

 ## Idea